 If you prefer slow wandering, mix free sights with street life or only have one full sightseeing day, it usually isn’t the smartest choice.

 Here’s what I mean.
-The pass bundles iconic experiences like a bosphorus cruise with pass, a guided Blue Mosque tour, and must see landmarks such as Hagia Sophia and Topkapi.
+The pass bundles iconic experiences like a Bosphorus cruise with pass, a guided Blue Mosque tour, and must see landmarks such as Hagia Sophia and Topkapi.
 Buying those individually adds up quickly.

 No Regrets Booking Advice